About CUDIC

 Select the section you’d like to navigate to.

-The Credit Union Insurance Deposit Corporation of British Columbia (“CUDIC”) is a statutory corporation that guarantees all eligible deposits of provincially regulated credit unions in accordance with the Financial Institutions Act (“FIA”).
+The Credit Union Deposit Insurance Corporation of British Columbia (“CUDIC”) is a statutory corporation that guarantees all eligible deposits of provincially regulated credit unions in accordance with the Financial Institutions Act (“FIA”).

 CUDIC’s responsibility is to administer and operate a deposit insurance fund.
 BC Financial Services Authority, a crown agency of the Government of B.C, is responsible for administering CUDIC and supervising provincially regulated financial institutions.